-The Diligent Governance Cloud, an integrated enterprise governance management solution that enables organizations to achieve best-in-class governance, is an ecosystem of software tools that digitizes the various activities and tasks for the board of directors.
-As organizations grow more complex and regulations more stringent, the scope of governance responsibilities evolves.
+The Diligent Governance Cloud, an integrated enterprise governance management solution that enables organisations to achieve best-in-class governance, is an ecosystem of software tools that digitises the various activities and tasks for the board of directors.
+As organisations grow more complex and regulations more stringent, the scope of governance responsibilities evolves.
 The Governance Cloud allows boards of directors to meet the demands in the boardroom and beyond with the ability to select the products they need that help them perform their best.
-The importance of a multi-component solution, such as Diligent's Governance Cloud, is increasing as organizations move along the digital transformation process.
+The importance of a multi-component solution, such as Diligent's Governance Cloud, is increasing as organisations move along the digital transformation process.
 It strongly aligns with the changing demands on directors, particularly in light of new and emerging regulations such as the European Union's General Data Protection Regulation (GDPR) and the increased emphasis on confidentiality.
 It is well aligned with the strategic demands on corporate boards.
-Perhaps the most visible benefit of Diligent's Governance Cloud is the provision of increased cybersecurity functionality to prevent any unauthorized release of sensitive data in the director's possession.
+Perhaps the most visible benefit of Diligent's Governance Cloud is the provision of increased cybersecurity functionality to prevent any unauthorised release of sensitive data in the director's possession.
 Rather than having unsecured local data files that force the director to become their own cybersecurity practitioner, this suite of applications stores sensitive data in encrypted form with strong access controls in a highly secure cloud service.

 Governance technology also meets key demands from a digital business.
 From an operational perspective, it helps increase the speed and dynamism of the director's contributions and efforts.
 If there were a single adjective that best describes a digital business, it would be "speed" - and this governance technology delivers on the need for speed.
 This new technology suite also supports continuous interaction for directors that may be essential to support the rapid rate of innovation and product launch that is now common.
 Key investment decisions can no longer wait for the next formal meeting.
-Reducing the "cycle time" for board engagement from a month or a quarter to mere hours is necessary to ensure that the value a director brings can be utilized exactly when it is needed.
-Put more simply, a successful digital business cannot survive with the operations running on short cycle times.
+Reducing the "cycle time" for board engagement from a month or a quarter to mere hours is necessary to ensure that the value a director brings can be utilised exactly when it is needed.
+Put more simply, a successful digital business cannot survive with the operations running on short cycle times and the corporate board running on substantially longer cycle times.

 A comprehensive, cloud-based solution that acts like a "portal" for the director also simplifies many of the compliance and statutory demands that can impact a director.
 Effective governance technology will track, manage and store all communications, decisions, changes and other activities of the board and the individual director.
 In any scenario in which a compliance directive or statute requires an audit trail complete with the time stamp of an activity, the cloud-based service can provide it.
 Directors will no longer have to do their own research to provide information about their board activities by searching personal files.
-A comprehensive, cloud-based solution that acts like a "portal" for the director also simplifies many of the compliance and statutory demands that can impact a director.
-Effective governance technology will track, manage and store all communications, decisions, changes and other activities of the board and the individual director.
-In any scenario in which a compliance directive or statute requires an audit trail complete with the time stamp of an activity, the cloud-based service can provide it.
-Directors will no longer have to do their own research to provide information about their board activities by searching personal files.

-Yet, from an individual director's perspective, perhaps the most important benefit of a technologically modern governancesupport system is that it will empower the director to provide more insight, value and wisdom to the organization at the point in time where it will have the most impact.
+Yet, from an individual director's perspective, perhaps the most important benefit of a technologically modern governancesupport system is that it will empower the director to provide more insight, value and wisdom to the organisation at the point in time where it will have the most impact.
 As the speed of business increases, legacy board communication systems may result in valuable director input arriving too late to be of value.
-With better organization of information and reports, it is easier for the director to evaluate opportunities or decisions and respond with the best options.
-Finally, with everything in one place and the ability to work from anywhere, directors can maximize their time and interact with the organization based on their schedules.
+With better organisation of information and reports, it is easier for the director to evaluate opportunities or decisions and respond with the best options.
+Finally, with everything in one place and the ability to work from anywhere, directors can maximise their time and interact with the organisation based on their schedules.